Feyerabend/vm/vm5/README.md

 ## garbage collection

-So far we have ignored in principal how *memory* or *memory management* for the VM should or could look like.
-Certainly the *stack* is a memory allocation of sort, but we keep it close to the stack machine, so it should not exceed either a predetermied size or too much allocated space (no infinite memory) allocating or deallocating memory with function calls, calculations on the stack, etc.

-But there is a concern considering the 'heap'.
-It can be difficult to determine at compile time how much of memory should be allocated.
-Thus the *heap* is used for objects whose lifetime and size cannot be determined at compile time.

-In Python the build-in garbage collector[^gc] takes care of any memory concerns.
-But in C we have to check for ourselves the memory required.
-So far the easiest solution is to allocate memory at the start, and crash when there is nothing left.
-This isn't ideal in a real scenario.
-One way of handling memory in C is also to use garbage collection, collected at suitable places, in the program.
+To this point, we've deliberately avoided discussing the specifics of *memory* and *memory management* for the virtual machine (VM).
+While we've acknowledged that the *stack* represents a form of memory allocation, we've kept it tightly integrated with the stack machine's operations.
+As such, the stack should be constrained to a predetermined size to prevent excessive memory usage or potential overflow.
+This approach ensures that memory allocation and deallocation related to function calls, intermediate calculations, and other stack operations remain manageable and bounded within these constraints.

+However, if we introduce a language model to the VM, memory management becomes more complex, particularly concerning the handling of data structures within the language.
+The memory model in this context may benefit from abstracting away manual memory management concerns, allowing the language to handle allocation and deallocation automatically.

+One of the primary challenges here lies with the *heap*, a memory region used for dynamic allocation.
+Unlike the stack, the size and lifetime of objects on the heap cannot typically be determined at compile time.
+As a result, managing heap memory efficiently is crucial, as improper handling can lead to memory leaks.

+For instance, in Python, memory management is largely abstracted away from the developer, thanks to the built-in garbage collector[^gc].
+This system automatically tracks and reclaims memory, alleviating the need for explicit memory management.
+In contrast, languages like C require the developer to manually manage memory, including determining how much memory to allocate and ensuring that it's properly freed when no longer needed.
+A common but suboptimal approach in C is to allocate a large block of memory at the start of the program and allow the application to crash if this memory is exhausted -- like we have done previously.

+This method, while simple, is far from ideal in a real-world scenario.
+A more sophisticated approach in C might involve implementing a form of garbage collection, where memory is periodically reclaimed at appropriate points in the program's execution.
+This can help prevent memory leaks and ensure that memory is used efficiently, although it requires careful design and consideration of when and how to trigger the garbage collection process.

 [^gc]: https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)